 If your company is like most others, you spend seemingly endless hours in annual planning meetings discussing spreadsheets, crunching numbers, prioritizing line items, trying to predict what opportunities might arise and estimate just how much the year ahead will cost.

-It’s time to step away from tradition and into a new way of planning.
-Invest more time in maximizing productivity and flexibility.
-Stop wasting time trying to pin down every little detail only to pin yourself down by a plan that doesn’t allow any breathing room.
+One that doesn’t make you waste time trying to pin down every little detail only to pin yourself down by a plan that doesn’t allow any breathing room.

-An article in the Wall Street Journal puts it, “Organizations need to blow apart the traditional budgeting process, become more dynamic and refocus on crucial management functions individually.”
+As an article in the Wall Street Journal puts it, “Organizations need to blow apart the traditional budgeting process, become more dynamic and refocus on crucial management functions individually.”

 So turn your back on static annual planning.
 Begin dynamic planning.

 It attempts to take the big picture into account in order to make a broad, responsible plan for the year ahead.
-But also, revisiting that plan regularly–perhaps quarterly–to ensure it is where it needs to be right now.
+But it also requires you to revisit that plan regularly–perhaps quarterly–to ensure it’s where it needs to be right now.

-A dynamic plan allows employees to take intelligent risks, pursue unforeseen opportunities, respond swiftly to threats, adopt new technology, and carryout new ideas–all for the betterment of the business.
+A dynamic plan allows employees to take intelligent risks, pursue unforeseen opportunities, respond swiftly to threats, adopt new technology, and carry out new ideas–all for the betterment of the business.